Setting Detection Rules

 The detection rule status

 Enabled: Incidents are created.
-Notifications will be sent if they were configured for the detection rule.
+Notifications are sent if they were configured for the detection rule.
 Disabled: Detection rule is not active, and incidents are not created.

 Compliance (hidden until selected)